peteralcock/savetheshrimp/README.md

 ## Credits

-Developed by [Your Name] in partnership with Every.org.
+Developed by Peter Alcock in partnership with Every.org.